 The TWT that is currently being developed will reach TRL 4 by Q4 2022.
 To have the TWT at TRL 6 by Q4 2024 and enable the selection of this tube for the EnVision mission, a follow-up activity is required.

 TWTs are used for a broad range of applications in space and have been demonstrated at this frequency as well.
 What has not been demonstrated before at this frequency is the high power output (at least 120 W).

 The design efforts during this project will therefore have to be focused on reaching the desired output power, keeping a good efficiency and at the same time maintain a very high reliability of the TWT to meet the environmental and lifetime requirements.

+Deliverables Deliverables

+Engineering N Nodel

-Current TRL: 5 Target TRL: 6 Application Need/Date: 2022 Application For EnVision and other fut missions imp 32 GHz Ka-E data return, a TWT(A) is coas mission e equipment. ure science plementing Band for the a 120W pnsidered Contract Duration: 24 S/W Clause: N/A
+Current TRL: 5 Target TRL: 6 Application Need/Date: 2022

+Application Mission: For EnVision IceGiant and other future science missions implementing 32 GHz Ka-Band for the data return, a 120W TWT(A) is considered as mission enabling equipment.
+Contract Duration: 24

+S/W Clause: N/A

+Consistency with Harmonisation Roadmap and conclusion:

+Consistent with Harmonisation Roadmap: %

-Very high rate TM downlink using GMSK with simultaneous pseudo noise ranging
+Very high rate Very high rate TM downlink using GMSK with simultaneous pseudo noise ranging

 Programme: TDE Reference: T206-021GS

-Title: Very high rate TM downlink using GMSK with simultaneous pseudo noise ranging
+Title: Very high rate TM do ranging wnlink using ( GMSK with simultaneous pseudo noise

 Total 800 kEuro

 Budget:

+Objectives